JCPurser/Boids/README.md

 - Add in greater UI interactability.
 - Integrate collaboration.
     - Consider, everytime two meet they undergo some resource interaction depending on C/D. See how ratio of C/D boids change over time.
-- Permit greater ranges of speed, prevent renormalising to 5.
 - Make different types of rules for how walls work.
 - Create probabilistic death rate.